thalium/icebox/www/content/posts/getting_started.md

 ## Try Icebox

-Icebox now comes with full python bindings allowing fast prototyping on top of VMI, whether you want to trace a user process or inspect the kernel internals.
+Icebox now comes with full Python bindings allowing fast prototyping on top of VMI, whether you want to trace a user process or inspect the kernel internals.

-The core itself is in C++ and exposes most of its public functions into an 'icebox' python 3 module.
+The core itself is in C++ and exposes most of its public functions into an `icebox` Python 3 module.

 This article is a prelude to more technical articles exploring various kernel internals or malicious code behavior.

 ### User-land breakpoints & callstacks example

-This is a short example showing a few features of icebox python bindings.
+This is a short example showing a few features of the Icebox Python bindings.

 This script will attach to a live VirtualBox VM running windows and named "win10".